farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 ## Example: Recipe Editor

 A classic example of resusable flow is a UI component.
-UI components define some user interaction and let their parent know when certain events happen (data edited, form submitted, etc).
+UI components define some user interaction and let their parent know when certain events happen (e.g. data edited, form submitted, etc).

-This example is a simple edit control for recipes.
+The following example is a simple editor for recipes.
 The code is loosely written with [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) syntax.

 ### First Pass: Hard-coded actions

 The recipe editor is a custom control.
 We want to centralize the editing experience for recipes.
 The control should
 - organize input fields for all editable data on a recipe
-- validate a recipe
+- validate the recipe data
 - save only if the recipe is valid
 - return to the recipe list if the user cancels